 the resource is

-The term RESTful means the same as REST, but sometimes is used to mean web services that implement REST methods and architecture.
+The term RESTful means the same as REST, but sometimes is used to mean web services that implement REST methods and the architecture.
 They do not require a WADL to be defined.
 It is possible, and common, to skip this definition.
 This means that the service definition needs to be implied, or provided elsewhere.

 Richardson Maturity Model